Aliases for VPS52 Gene

-VPS52 (VPS52, GARP Complex Subunit) is a Protein Coding gene.
-Among its related pathways are Vesicle-mediated transport and Golgi-to-ER retrograde transport.
+VPS52 (VPS52 Subunit Of GARP Complex) is a Protein Coding gene.
+Diseases associated with VPS52 include Robinow Syndrome, Autosomal Dominant 2 and Prader-Willi Syndrome.
+Among its related pathways are Retrograde transport at the Trans-Golgi-Network and Vesicle-mediated transport.
 Gene Ontology (GO) annotations related to this gene include syntaxin binding.

 Acts as component of the GARP complex that is involved in retrograde transport from early and late endosomes to the trans-Golgi network (TGN).
 The GARP complex is required for the maintenance of the cycling of mannose 6-phosphate receptors between the TGN and endosomes, this cycling is necessary for proper lysosomal sorting of acid hydrolases such as CTSD (PubMed:15878329, PubMed:18367545).
 Acts as component of the EARP complex that is involved in endocytic recycling.
 The EARP complex associates with Rab4-positive endosomes and promotes recycling of internalized transferrin receptor (TFRC) to the plasma membrane (PubMed:25799061).